 Harry Winston

-It’s normal to feel worried about what people might think or say when you start wearing brighter outfits.
+It’s normal to worry about what people might think or say when you start wearing brighter outfits.
 Or, to feel that you need time to adjust to and accept the idea that people might notice you more.
 However, you might be surprised at how many compliments you receive or how many more people are drawn to you once you start wearing colour.

 Final thoughts...

-Do you wear much colour?
 Does wearing colour make you feel confident?
 What’s your favourite colour to wear?
 We’d love to hear from you in the comments below!